 It’s amazing to see how much water comes out from even extra-firm tofu in just a few minutes!

-While the tofu is pressing, you can prepare the simple marinade for the Lemon Garlic Baked Tofu.
+While the tofu is pressing, you can prepare the simple marinade for the baked tofu steaks.

-And I think the tofu tastes even better the next day!
+If you have leftover baked tofu, you’re in luck because I think the tofu tastes even better the next day.

 I recently enjoyed some for brunch with Roasted Breakfast Potatoes.